oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 ### OCI Data Catalog

-We create an OCI Data Catalog instance to harvest data source files. ${doc.customer.name} can then use the same Data Catalog instance to harvest other data assets (e.g: lakehouse data models tables in ADW) as needed.
+We create an OCI Data Catalog instance to harvest data source files.
+A Company Making Everything can then use the same Data Catalog instance to harvest other data assets (e.g: lakehouse data models tables in ADW) as needed.

 | Compartment      | Data Catalog Instance Name | Tags               |
 |:-----------------|:---------------------------|:-------------------|